Working as a pharmacist in Sweden

 To work in the pharmaceutical industry and private companies, it is up to each employer to define what requirements are needed for the job.
 A Swedish licence is not always required.

 If you want to apply for a Swedish licence, you first need to show that you have the skills required to work in your profession in Sweden.
-You also need to know Swedish, as well as the laws and regulations that apply in the Swedish health care system.
+In general there are two ways to reach your Swedish licence: through a complementary programme or a proficiency test.

 Complementary programme and proficiency test

 Uppsala University organises a complementary programme and a proficiency test for pharmacists with a foreign degree.
 See the figure below to understand the differences between the two ways and requirements.
 Since a good level of Swedish is necessary for both ways more detailed and updated information can be found on the the Swedish version of website.